Special offer

 Building and maintaining a supportive culture at work is important for any organization, but how can companies support employees who may have a history of substance use or who are currently struggling with it?

-Creating a supportive culture for team members in recovery or those dealing with substance use at work can be a great first step.
+Creating a supportive culture for team members in recovery or those dealing with substance use can be a helpful first step, consistent with your policies and applicable law.

 Did you know?
 Acknowledging and supporting the specific needs of your employees is essential to a thriving workforce.
 You can find scientifically backed ways to improve the wellbeing of your workforce by exploring our wellbeing resources